 Confidentiality is essential to the work of The Ombuds Office.
-The Ombuds Office will not identify you or discuss your concerns with anyone without your permission unless the Ombudsperson determines that there is an imminent risk of serious harm or unless compelled to do otherwise.
+The Ombuds Office will not identify you or discuss your concerns with anyone without your permission unless the Ombudsperson determines that there is an imminent risk of serious harm or the Ombudsperson is compelled to do so.

 The ombudsperson functions on an informal and off-the-record basis.
 She listens, receives and provides information, helps to clarify issues and develop a range of responsible options.
 With the permission of the visitor or caller, and at her discretion, the ombudsperson may seek additional information or clarification to better understand the nature of a problem.